Pocket Bomberman

 is a platform video game developed by Hudson Soft and originally released for the Game Boy in 1997.
 It was re-released as a launch title for the Game Boy Color in 1998.

+The game received generally positive reviews for its gameplay.

 Gameplay

 In contrast to the overhead view of other Bomberman titles, Pocket Bomberman features sidescrolling platformer gameplay.
 Like other Bomberman games, Bomberman must defeat all enemies in each stage to advance.
 The game features a total of 5 worlds spanning 25 levels.
 Each world follows a different theme, including forest, underwater, cloudtops and a dark underworld.
 At the end of each world is a boss fight.
 There is one mini game called Jump Mode in which players must guide Bomberman through an Easy, Medium, or Hard course.
 Bomberman will constantly jump and the player can only place bombs in this mode.

 Development and release

 Pocket Bomberman was developed by Hudson Soft and originally released for the Game Boy in 1997.
 It was re-released as a launch title for the Game Boy Color in 1998.